Pear shape, apple shape, do you have to compare your body shape to a fruit?

 If you’ve been around me for a while, you know I love…and hate rules.
 Knowing them is powerful, and knowing which ones I want to break is just as powerful.

-I’m so excited to announce my upcoming new course, Style Your Silhouette that focuses on body types, how to identify yours, what makes yours special, and how to flatter it.
+I’m so excited to share my new 2-part course, Style Your Silhouette that focuses on body types, how to identify yours, what makes yours special, and how to flatter it.
 I created this course to help women of all shapes and sizes understand the body shape general rules and then help personalize it all to their unique body, style and lifestyle.

 I’ve helped tens of thousands of women identify, create and flourish in their own personal style.
 Let me help you break free of all the rules the “experts” want to give you so you can create your own rules to live by so you look and feel amazing everyday.
-Learn more and be the first to know when it’s available!
+Learn more and enroll here!